6 top tips for long-term saving

 If you earn enough interest on your savings or returns on your investments, then you might have to pay tax.

-Most people are allowed to earn up to £1,000 in interest a year before paying any tax, but this allowance depends on which Income Tax Band you're in.
-For this to apply you would need to have around £40,000 at least in savings accounts that aren't tax exempt.
+Most people are allowed to earn up to £1,000 in interest a year before paying any tax, but this allowance depends on which Income Tax band you're in.
+For this to apply you would need to have roughly £40,000 at a minimum in savings accounts that aren't tax exempt.

 Get into the habit